 Johnny started telling a funny story, then stopped and went quiet and looked at us up in the balcony with his hand above his eyes like he was saluting and squinting at us.
 He then pointed at me and my mates (there were at least a 1/2 dozen of us), and said: "Oh No, Russians!!"
 He followed up saying, "Calm down everyone, everything is going to be OK.
 Just let me know if they do anything suspicious".
 The commercial ended and he went on with the show.

-It was an amazing experience going from the 17" TV watching, to the show and being in a Johnny Carson joke.
+It was an amazing experience going from watching the show on a 17” TV at home, to being in New York and actually being in a Johnny Carson joke.
 Hard to forget that day.
 Much later, I learned that Johnny knew he was pulling our legs that afternoon.
 He had served as a naval officer on the USS Pennsylvania during WW2 from 1943-45.

 I also managed to visit the top of the Empire State Building that day, a place I had always wanted to visit after watching the "King Kong" movie.
 But there was no sign of King Kong.
 Nevertheless, it was quite an experience.
 Our visit to New York was short because of the blistering cold weather.
 We were soon on our way home for Christmas leave.